 The catch has to do with distribution.
-With a conventional publisher you become partners with their marketing team.
+With conventional publishers, you become partners with their marketing team.
 By self-publishing you are your own marketing team.
-Some self-publishing companies offer a marketing program as an option, but your costs will begin to rise dramatically.
+Some self-publishing companies offer a marketing program, copyediting, graphics, and other options, but if you avail yourself of these services, your costs will rise dramatically.

 There are wonderful stories of authors who could not get published, self-published their manuscripts, sold a lot of books, and then got picked up by publishers.
-They are wonderful stories.
+Those are wonderful stories.
 Unfortunately, they are few and far between.

-If your goal is to simply make money, and gain credibility within your seminars, self-publishing may be the way to go.
-However, if you want to tough it out, and take a shot at truly creating a book that can find its way into anyone's hands, the traditional publishing route may be for you.
+If your goal is simply to make money and gain credibility within your seminars, self-publishing may be the way to go.
+However, if you want to tough it out and take a shot at creating a book that can find its way into anyone's hands, the traditional publishing route may be for you.

 Whatever decision you make, my suggestion is to write the book-now.
 The sample chapter and proposal idea is a good one.
 I just think it's the primary reason why 99 percent of the people who want to write a book never do.
 Once you write that sample chapter and send off that proposal, guess what usually happens?
-The publishing business chews it up, and the book is never written.
+The publishing business chews it up, and you never write the book.

 Write the book.
-In fairness to the publishing industry, that I personally owe so much to, it's not all their fault.
-Imagine sitting in your office and having dozens of book proposals landing on your desk on a daily basis.
-Tunneling through, here comes your proposal.
-It looks interesting, and then the editor gets to the experience part.
-"Never written a book before and has 18 pages written for a 200-page book.
-Next . . ."
+In fairness to the publishing industry to which I personally owe so much, it's not all its fault.
+Imagine being an editor sitting in an office and having dozens of book proposals land on your desk on a daily basis.
+Tunneling through, here comes another proposal.
+It looks interesting, and then you get to the experience part: "Never written a book before and has 18 pages written for a 200-page book.
+Next."

 Write the book.
 When I wrote my first book, I decided to treat the book proposal much like a real estate proposal.
 It's not the price that holds up so many of these contracts.
 In fact, it's the contingencies.
 Sometimes it's a home inspection.
-Sometimes, it's a contingency on the sale of the buyer's house, but one thing is for sure.
-You will find that the more contingencies that are attached to the contract, the worse your chances are of closing the deal.
+Sometimes it's a contingency on the sale of the buyer's house, but one thing is for sure.
+The more contingencies that are attached to the contract, the worse your chances are of closing the deal.

 Write the book.
 My theory is a simple one.
 When it comes to writing and selling your book, get rid of the contingencies.
 The first one to get rid of is the contingency that dogs both you and your publisher.
-"This person has never written a book before, and I've got to try to believe that with no track record, this person can hit every writing deadline and get me another 200 pages.
+"This person has never written a book before, and I've got to try to believe that with no track record, this person can hit every writing deadline and get me another 125 pages.
 Hmm . . ."

 Write the book.
 If you do this, you get rid of the biggest objection and contingency your publisher may have.
-It's easier for you to sell, and easier for your publisher to buy.
-The only negative might be that your publisher will want the book, but will want you to change certain things.
+It's easier for you to sell and easier for your publisher to buy.
+The only negative might be that your publisher will want the book but will want you to change certain things.
 It might mean more rewrites than you would like.
 However, if you have a publisher that wants your book, nothing else really matters.